soma-space/files/guides/arcanine/The Myth of Soma Steam Deck.md

 4. Press Continue, Press Install, Tick all the shortcut related tickboxes press Install
 5. Press Browse... and select the main Soma installer press continue
 6. Install Soma like normal
+7. When finished close the Lutris dialog without launching
+8. Select your new shortcut from lutris and choose "Run EXE inside Wine Prefix" next to the wine icon
+9. Select Patch221.exe

 Install lutris via discover app
 Download the Myth of Soma installer